 4. Data-Driven Investment Management

 In investments, information is everything.
 Yet, analyzing it isn’t usually the quickest process.
 After all, there are many factors that go into determining whether something is a worthy investment or not.

-Moreover, besides partially automating the decision-making process, the investments that AI recommends tend to drive better results.
+Moreover, besides partially automating the decision-making process, recommendations provided by AI-powered investment management software solutions tend to drive better results.
 This occurs due to the algorithm’s ability to go through historical data and leverage predictive analytics to forecast, with a high degree of accuracy, potential profits from an investment and its impact on your portfolio.

 5. AI-Enabled Security and Fraud Prevention